Insurance protection on mortgages

-When taking out a mortgage, you need to consider how it will be paid off in the event of your death.
-You may also consider how to continue repayments if your income falls, due to illness, unemployment or other reasons.
+When you get a mortgage to buy your home you need to consider how it will be paid off if you die.
+You should also consider how you will make your mortgage repayments if your income falls, due to illness, unemployment or other reasons.

-‘Mortgage protection’ insurance is designed to pay off your mortgage in full if you die before the mortgage has been fully paid
+- Mortgage protection insurance pays off your mortgage in full if you die before the mortgage has been fully paid

 Exceptions to the legal requirement to have mortgage protection insurance

 You do not have to take out mortgage protection insurance if: